How to Build a Sphere Out of Cubes, 2018 – Olafur Eliasson

-Two open geometric structures, situated at the outer extremes of an elliptical lawn, engage in a formal dialogue with one another across the lawn, marking out an open, public space on the campus – itself a site for dialogue.
+Two open geometric structures sit at opposite ends of an elliptical lawn, defining an open, public space on the campus.
 Each form is a light structure made of brushed stainless steel: the one is a human-sized cube from which one corner has been removed and the other is a pavilion-scaled stellated polyhedron composed of sixty identical modules.
-The cubic sculpture forms the basis for the spherical work, acting as an aid to understanding the geometry of the more complex form across the lawn.
-The triangular mirror that cuts across the cube's missing corner indicates one side of the module, while within the sphere, identical mirror triangles form one side of each module, providing the link that allows viewers to map the relationship between the two forms.
+The cubic sculpture is the basis for the spherical work and helps the viewer understand the geometry of the more complex form across the lawn.
+The triangular mirror that cuts across the cube's missing corner indicates one side of the module, while within the sphere, identical mirror triangles form one side of each module, so viewers can map the relationship between the two forms.

 Research: